hadipourh/Boomerang/README.md

 The new version of our tool published in [Throwing Boomerangs into Feistel Structures Application to CLEFIA, WARP, LBlock, LBlock-s, and TWINE](https://tosc.iacr.org/index.php/ToSC/article/view/9858) is available [here](https://github.com/hadipourh/comeback).

+**Update on December 7, 2022:** We noticed that [[1]](https://tosc.iacr.org/index.php/ToSC/article/view/8908) published by Thomas Peyrin and Quan Quan Tan, includes many false/unfair claims about our results which are based on an apparent misunderstanding of our work.
+One can simply confirm that we use **none** of the claimed characteristics in [[1]](https://tosc.iacr.org/index.php/ToSC/article/view/8908) as the building block of our distinguishers.
+The characteristics/probabilities claimed in [[1]](https://tosc.iacr.org/index.php/ToSC/article/view/890) regarding our paper are just some intermediate outputs produced by our differential analysis tool that are never worth publishing since we have not used characteristics to build our distinguishers.
+Many of our distinguishers have been experimentally verified, and the right pairs/quartets are given in the following.
+It is very unfortunate that [[1]](https://tosc.iacr.org/index.php/ToSC/article/view/890) is misrepresenting our paper.

 ## Contents

 - [Improved Rectangle Attacks on SKINNY and CRAFT](#improved-rectangle-attacks-on-skinny-and-craft)